GENTILE BLESSINGS IN THE

 “But with righteousness shall He judge the poor, and reprove with equity for the meek of the earth: and He shall smite the earth with the rod of His mouth and with the breath of His lips shall He slay the wicked.”

-If like me you’re sick of the lies, repression and cruelty of this world and your trust is in the Saviour the Lord Jesus Christ, then it’s wonderful to know those following Paul will be revealed in glory to have a part in governing it.(see Col. 3:3-4).
+If like me you’re sick of the lies, repression and cruelty of this world and your trust is in the Saviour the Lord Jesus Christ, then it’s wonderful to know those following Paul and his revelatory teaching will be revealed in glory to have a part in governing it.(see Col. 3:3-4).
 Right now the going is tough but as 2 Tim.
 2:12 says:

 If we suffer, we shall also reign with Him: if we deny Him, He will also deny us.